GodotVR/godot_arcore/README.md

 > This is still a work in progress.

 > **NOTE** This plugin currently does not yet work or pass CI.
-> This requires upstream changes to be merged in both Godot and Godot-cpp
+> This requires upstream changes to be merged in both Godot and godot-cpp
 > and finishing touches in this repository.
 > Help to get this over the finish line would be greatly appreciated.